HELIOS APP (Viking Centro App)

 Focusing on CI/CD

-Establishing an effective and balanced workflow for implementing improvements and changes to the user experience and interfaces is essential for maintaining a dynamic and evolving application.
+Establishing an effective and balanced workflow for implementing improvements and changes to the user experience and interfaces is essential for maintaining a dynamic and evolving app.

 To achieve this, a series of gradual implementations have been defined, allowing improvements to be integrated as the design system is updated or new features are tested, all while minimizing unnecessary risks.

-Using methods such as Session Recordings and User Interaction Tracking, we can analyze how users navigate the application and identify potential pain points.
+Using methods such as Session Recordings and User Interaction Tracking, we can analyze how users navigate the app and identify potential pain points.

 Based on this data, corrective actions are determined by reviewing technical log files, where all relevant information is recorded.